inderpreet/android_mqtt_sensor/README.md

 - Ambient Light Sensor value is read and is updated to a textView in the Main Activity.
 [Link](https://www.youtube.com/watch?v=dfTeS41BbbI)
 - Got a thread working separately with a delay using thread.sleep()
 - Got the thread to update the sensor data to a View Component after delays.
 Updating the delay to 5 seconds.
+- Got the App sending the sensor data when a toggle button is set.
+It also stops sending data if the app goes into the background.

 ## License